Parent/carer and staff surveys: governors' and trustees' role

 You're expected to have mechanisms that enable you to listen, understand and respond to the voices of your stakeholders.
 This is according to section 1.2 of the academy trust governance guide and section 2.3 of the maintained school governance guide.

-Parent and staff surveys can be an effective way of getting feedback on a variety of subjects.
+Parent/carer and staff surveys can be an effective way of getting feedback on a variety of topics.

 For more ideas on how to listen to and communicate with stakeholders, see our article on tips to boost engagement with parents and other stakeholders